iyissa/sphinx_portfolio/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Ayomide Yissa's Technical Writing Portfolio!
+Ayomide Yissa's Technical Writing Portfolio
 =================================================================

-Hello!
-My name is Ayomide Yissa and I am a technical writer.
+Hello, My name is Ayomide Yissa and I am a technical writer.
 Welcome to my Portfolio!

 I have over 3 years of technical writing experience in: